GeelyDesign/geelydesignweb/_pages/geely-design-europe/index.md

   },
   {
     type: quote,
-    text: 'The logo has a diamond jewellery effect – as you walk round the car the different facets sparkle.',
+    text: 'Most people who joined us had no idea what to expect as they walked in the door.',
-    name: 'Simon Lamarre, Head of Exterior Design'
+    name: 'Stefan Rosén, Head of Advanced Design'
   },
   {
     type: image,